Korhogo Savanes District, Ivory Coast Travel Guide

 Palm wine (Bandji) offers a local alcoholic taste experience.

-Formal cooking tours are rare, but local guides might arrange informal cooking experiences in villages.
+Formal cooking tours are rare, though local guides might arrange informal cooking experiences in villages.
 Consider visiting local farms to learn about ingredients.

 Mid-range restaurants and hotel dining provide comfortable options with local and some basic international cuisine.